gjwehnes/JUnit5Template/README.md

-# TriangleClassifier
-This example project is written in Java, and tested with Gradle/JUnit.

-### The assignment
-See the unit test
+#JUnit5Template
+This template contains an JUnit5 test which can be executed in replit, in Eclipse, and in github itself.